Alternatives outlook: A macro view and late-cycle asset allocation considerations

 Financial engineering is sort of an underweight.
 We think operational improvements were very selective in the credit space and be prepared for, you know, corporate stress in the credit space are key tenets.

 So sort of remember; one a few - four key items in terms of where our overweights in the late environment.
 It would be strategies which where the majority of the return come from income and growth of income probably in multiple expansion which are - the strategies which are lowly levered rather than highly levered, where the alpha comes from operational improvement rather than financial engineering.

 And with the late cycle environment, there is typically more dispersion, so manager selection also becomes a key element.

 Christopher Hayward: Fantastic.
 There's a lot of good content and there’s very creative ideas about how to think alternative investing especially given this market in an environment that David highlighted earlier for us.

 And so there're a lot of private vehicles that manifest themselves and the expression of individual private investments associated with what you highlighted.
 What are some other advantages to private investment vehicles in the alternative space?
 And as I deliver against your framework, again solutions for investing in this environment, what are those advantages?

-Pulkit: Yes, there are some structure advantages which private investments have unlike the public markets.
+Pulkit Sharma: Yes, so there are some structure advantages which private investments have unlike the public markets.
 One of them is a structural control premium, so think of infrastructure, think of private equity.
 There is a control premium which does exist in the public markets.

-There's also the idea of an information advantage because whether public market or private markets, there is not enough data and you can actually create an alpha just from having the special information advantage that they've been giving these investments.
+There's also the idea of information advantage because (public) market or (private) markets, there is not enough data and you can actually create an alpha just from having the special information advantage that they've been giving these investments.

 And then real estate, for example, is structurally local and heterogeneous.
 So these are structural attributes which are unique to private markets, where that translates into - it's not only a return premium, but also volatility dampening effect.
 So it's just not volatile return, but risk-adjusted return.